Charitable giving

 Helping people have a home

 Everyone should have a place where they feel safe and belong.
-That’s why we’re passionate about supporting charities that help people have a place to call home - whether they’re at risk of becoming homeless, struggling with poverty or live in deprived areas.
+That’s why we’re passionate about supporting charities that help people living in hardship to have a place to call home - whether they’re at risk of becoming homeless or living in poverty.

 Championing warm and efficient homes